Dra-Co/Simple-Flutter-Form/README.md

 Note :
 -
-This is a simple form UI (User Interface) using Flutter, beginner-friendly.
+This is a simple form UI (User Interface) using Flutter, absolutely beginner-friendly.
 I used some basic decoration to make the display prettier.
 Of course you can freely modify it.